Updated: Mar 20

-Last Summer, my kids and I volunteered for a few things at out Church and ended up with a large surplus of plums.
+Last summer, my kids and I volunteered for a few things at our Church and ended up with a large surplus of plums.
 I joked around with my friend that was in charge of the activities that she could make tartlets from them.
 So she laughed and gave me a huge bag and said "Have fun".
 So of course, I grabbed the bag and said "Challenge accepted".
 I didn't make a tartlet. but...
 I did make this super yummy plum cobbler...
 A LOT.
 Like a said, I had a HUGE bag.
 I even froze a lot of filling to make cobbler later.

 Which I did.
 I even drove around dropping them on friend's doorsteps as fun treats during this crazy pandemic.

 On to the Recipe!!!

 1 tsp vanilla

 1/4 cup brown sugar